ailiop/idvf/README.md

 ## System environment

-The repository code was developed and tested on MATLAB R2018b.
-The following functions in MATLAB toolboxes are used:
+The idvf code was developed and tested on MATLAB R2018b.
+Dependencies to MATLAB toolboxes include the following functions:

 -   `imresize`, `imresize3`, `imdilate`, `imerode`, and `imclose` (Image Processing Toolbox, tested with version 10.3);